 Voice over Internet Protocol (VoIP) is no longer a futuristic concept—it’s a practical, cost-effective solution that’s revolutionizing business communication.
-For small businesses aiming to streamline operations and reduce costs, VoIP offers a competitive edge.
+For small businesses aiming to streamline operations and reduce costs, VoIP offers a competitive edge when paired with reliable managed IT services.
 But what is VoIP, and how can it benefit your business?
 This guide breaks down everything you need to know about VoIP for your small business.

 What is VoIP?

 VoIP, or Voice over Internet Protocol, is a technology that enables you to make and receive calls using the internet rather than traditional phone lines.
+The FCC’s VoIP consumer guide provides a solid foundational overview of how VoIP is regulated and what consumers should know.
 It essentially turns voice communication into data packets, transferring them online for seamless transmission.

 How Does VoIP Work?